Stronger deployment posture

 Receipts and reports

-Records that explain what happened and where coverage ended.
+Records that show what counted as authorized effect and where coverage ended.

 Review